 Our fifth (summer) issue’s submissions will be open from June 1, 2018 to June 30, 2018 with the aim of including from 3-10 authors.

 · All submissions must be previously unpublished.
 Work posted anywhere online or in print counts as published.
 Upon acceptance of your work, you give us the right to publish your work online and archive your work on the site.
 All rights return to the author upon publication.

-· Response times vary from 1 day up to 3 months.
+· Response times vary from 1 day up to 9 months.
 We aim to give short response times, but responses may take longer during certain times of the year.

-· Submissions are now CLOSED for our Fall Issue.
+· Submissions are now OPEN for our fourth issue.
 Email us with your submissions and questions to: seshatlitmag (at) gmail (dot) com.